 PATTY.
 MOSLEY.
 DAVIS.
 FREEMAN.
 GREGGS.
 JACKSON.
 HAYMER.TAYLOR

 Seven directors have been bestowed the honor of creating the legacy that is the Southern University Marching Band.
 Ella Amacker PATTY formed the first ensemble.
 J.O.B.
 MOSLEY created the first marching ensemble.
 T. Leroy DAVIS was responsible for the pageantry drill concept.
 Ludwig FREEMAN introduced the block letter concept and patterns in motion to the band; he also is credited for designing the uniforms still worn today.

 Isaac GREGGS introduced the Precision Drill Concept, flash and world-wide recognition to the band, including the uniforms’ capes and Columbia Blue overlay.
 Under Lawrence JACKSON, the band expanded, performed before international audiences and was ranked by the NCAA as the No. 2 (and only HBCU) marching band in the nation.
-Nathan B. HAYMER is the future of the Southern University Marching Band, taking the reins to lead the Human Jukebox into unchartered educational, performance and sponsorship territories, including an unprecedented corporate partnership with Yamaha.
+Nathan HAYMER led the Human Jukebox into unchartered educational, performance and sponsorship territories.
+Kedric D. TAYLOR is the future of the Southern University Marching Band, taking the reins and positioning the band to reach higher heights.

 Copyright © 2017 - The Human Jukebox - Southern University